 First off when contemplating growing starfruit in containers, for optimal results, this tree needs high temps, at least 60 degrees F. (15 C.) for flowering and successive fruit set.
 Given consistent temps and sun, the tree will flower throughout the year.

 There are a variety of cultivars available, but two of them seem to do the best when grown in containers.
-‘Maher Dwarf’ and ‘Dwarf Hawaiian’ will both fruit and flower for many years in 10-inch pots.
+‘Maher Dwarf’ and ‘Dwarf Hawaiian’ will both fruit and flower for many years in 10 inch (25 cm.) pots.

-- ‘Maher Dwarf’ bares small to medium sized fruit on a three-foot tall tree.
+- ‘Maher Dwarf’ bares small to medium sized fruit on a 3 foot (1 m.) tall tree.

 - ‘Dwarf Hawaiian’ has a sweeter, larger fruit but bares fewer than the preceding.

-Potted starfruit are not too picky when it comes to the soil they are grown in although, that said, the tree will grow more quickly and bear more heavily in rich loam that is moderately acidic (pH 5.5-6.5).
-Do not over water, as the tree is sensitive but its root system is resistant to many of the root diseases that afflict other potted fruit trees.
+Potted starfruits are not too picky when it comes to the soil they are grown in although, that said, the tree will grow more quickly and bear more heavily in rich loam that is moderately acidic (pH 5.5-6.5).
+Do not overwater, as the tree is sensitive, but its root system is resistant to many of the root diseases that afflict other potted fruit trees.
 Carambolas prefer full sun but will tolerate partial sun.